List of Marvel Comics characters: P: Petra

-When the X-Men establish Krakoa as a mutant nation, Petra was among the mutants resurrected via Krakoa's resurrection protocols.
-She, Sway, and Vulcan are shown to reside in the Summer House.

-Powers and abilities
+Powers and abilities of Petra

 Petra is a "terrakinetic" or "geo-morph", having the ability to psychokinetically manipulate, control, levitate and reshape the earth.
 She can use this power to cause minor earthquakes and create shapes out of solid rock.

 Petra in other media

 A character based on Petra named Christy Nord appears in Wolverine and the X-Men, voiced by Kari Wahlgren as an adult and Danielle Judovits as a child.
-This version is the geokinetic daughter of Christoph Nord who lives on a farm near the U.S.-Canadian border.
-In "Past Discretions", she attacks Wolverine under the belief that the latter killed her father before learning Wolverine was tasked by Weapon X to kidnap Christoph.
-Though he stopped upon realizing this would make Christy an orphan, Sabretooth completed the mission.
-In "Stolen Lives", Christy is abducted by a brainwashed Christoph before being rescued by Wolverine and Mystique.
-Emma Frost later undoes Christoph's brainwashing, allowing the Nords to reunite.
+This version is the geokinetic daughter of Christoph Nord.

 Phage

 Phage is the name used by a symbiote in Marvel Comics.
 The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named in Carnage, U.S.A. #2 (March 2012).
 It was created as one of five symbiote "children" forcefully spawned from the Venom symbiote along with Riot, Agony, Lasher and Scream.
 Phage is usually depicted as a brown symbiote that primarily covers its appendages with spikes.